 The Court accepts payment for traffic fines and other violations by cash, money order, check (except on past due accounts), Visa, Discover and Mastercard.
-Credit card payments can be made by telephone until 5:00pm Monday through Thursday and 3:00pm on Friday.
+Credit card payments can be made by telephone Monday through Friday during regular business hours.

 You may call the Court to see if you qualify for a fine reduction.
 However, reductions are made at the time of payment only.
 The clerks can reduce the fine based on your driving record for the past three years.

 If you are unable to pay your fine on the day of your court appearance, a clerk will explain the guidelines for payment arrangements.
 You must appear in person to enter into a payment agreement.
 All payment agreements that are scheduled out longer than two weeks are subject to a $25 fee.

 Wedding InformationThe Justice of the Peace performs weddings at the Court Monday through Thursday, at 5:00 p.m.